 The term "metabolic" refers to the biochemical processes involved in the body's normal functioning.
 Risk factors are traits, conditions, or habits that increase your chance of developing a disease.

-In this article, "heart disease" refers to coronary heart disease (CHD).
-CHD is a condition in which a waxy substance called plaque builds up inside the coronary (heart) arteries.
+In this article, "heart disease" refers to ischemic heart disease, a condition in which a waxy substance called builds up inside the arteries that supply blood to the heart.

 Metabolic Risk Factors